 In order to enrol in a German university, you must sign up for Health Insurance.
 If you're a student who has moved to Germany from another country in the European Union, then there are two ways of getting covered.

-Method 1: Use the EHIC card issued to you by your home country's public health fund.
+Method 1: Request an exemption and use your EHIC card issued to you by your home country's public health fund

 Method 2: Sign up for public health insurance in Germany

 If you moved your permanent residence to Germany, or you want to start working right away while studying, you will have to sign up for German health insurance from the start.
 So if that is the case, you should click here to apply.
 Keep in mind that you are only eligible for German student public health insurance if you are under 30 years old.

 If you are above 30 years old at the time of signing up, you can still stay on your home insurance by following the above mentioned method, or sign up for our Expat health insurance.
 Keep in mind that an exemption letter could, in both cases, still be required by the university.
 You can find more info in this article.